ipld/js-ipld/README.md

 > Store the given node of a recognized IPLD Format.

-Options is an object that must contain one of the following combinations:
+`options` is an object that must contain one of the following combinations:
 - `cid` - the CID of the node
 - `hashAlg` and `format` - the hashAlg and the format that should be used to create the CID of the node

+`callback` is a function that should have the signature as following: `function (err, cid) {}`, where `err` is an Error object in case of error and `cid` is the cid of the stored object.

 ### `.get(cid [, path] [, options], callback)`